SeaGL/organization/meetings/2025/20251117and24-retrospective.md

 #### Volunteers
 ##### Feedback
 - Have a more explicit plan for training room monitors, and have that plan include temporarily re-purposing a presentation laptop for streaming, and using it for demos
-- have some way to coordinate who is monitoring which live stream
+- Some way to coordinate who is monitoring which live stream
-- better visual identification of organizers, especially a/v tech
+- we should maybe proactively point out who I (AJ) am so that people aren't surprised when I sneak into rooms to fix streaming laptops

+##### Discussion
 - Create a room monitor handout
   - List of speakers and talk names
   - Record CO2 number at talk start